Abdul Ghafoor (footballer): International career

 In April 1967, Abdul Ghafoor announced his retirement from the national team after he and numerous footballers from Karachi had a falling out with then Pakistan Football Federation general secretary, Major Malik Muhammad Hussain.
-However, in 1974, Ghafoor came out of retirement on the special request of then Pakistan Football Federation president Abdul Sattar Gabol, to play one last for Pakistan in the 1974 Asian Games.
+However, in 1974, Ghafoor came out of retirement on the special request of then Pakistan Football Federation president Abdul Sattar Gabol, to play for Pakistan once more at the 1974 Asian Games.

 Ghafoor was part of Pakistan national football team in their golden era, when the national side recorded their best results against strong opponent sides.

-Personal life
+Personal life and legacy

 "There was not a single player close to his quality in the subcontinent.
 He was such a quality player that we felt comfortable with the knowledge that he was playing for our side.
 Had he played in Europe, he would've been as famous as Pelé."